NIR Class 3000: Refurbishment

 Phase 1 of the refurbishment programme was begun during the financial year 2009/10 and cost an estimated £1.2 million.
 At the time, the trains were approximately 5–6 years old.
 By the time this was completed, the 20 new Class 4000 units were already coming into service.
 The refurbishment involved re-liverying the trains in the refreshed corporate branding.
-NI Railways has also started to refurbish its Class 3000 in November 2018, and is scheduled to refurbish all the twenty-three 3000's.
+NI Railways has also started to refurbish its 3000 Class in November 2018, and is scheduled to refurbish all the twenty-three 3000's.
 The refurbishment program is expected to run until 2021.